 The pattern includes detailed instructions for size XS through to 3XL.

-Pair this sweater with a thin-strapped cotton vest or as a cover-up over a swimsuit.
+Pair this with a thin-strapped cotton vest or as a cover-up over a swimsuit.
 It would look great paired with shorts, with jeans or you could add a layer of texture to a simple summer dress.

 Pin for Later